Day 21: Brynderwyn Hills and Mangawhai Cliffs

 Hen and Chicken IslandsA rugged valley in the Brynderwyn Hills with a view to the Hen and Chicken islands beyond Bream Bay.
 The Chickens are the chain of several islands to the left; Hen island (center); Sail Rock (right).

-After an hour on the gravel road, getting further and further into the hills and passing a small number of homes that were surprisingly far from the main road, the road finally turned into to hiking trail.
+After an hour on the gravel road, getting further and further into the hills and passing a small number of homes that were surprisingly far from the main road, the road finally turned into a hiking trail.

 Forest Trail on the Langsview Track